Tellusant/docs/articles-posts/polusim-business-impact.md

 - Increased **consistency**
 - Improved **accuracy**

-**Efficiency:** *,do more with fewer resources,* is more targeted than *resource productivity*.
+**Efficiency,** *do more with fewer resources,* is more targeted than *resource productivity*.
 It speaks to the direct cost and time savings from implementing PoluSim, rather than he enterprise-wide impact.

-**Consistency:** *,Get the same answer everywhere,* covers model standardization, parameter coherence, and override discipline (manual changes are tracked).
+**Consistency,** *get the same answer everywhere,* covers model standardization, parameter coherence, and override discipline (manual changes are tracked).
 It also includes compliance needs.

-**Accuracy** *,Get the answer right,* speaks to observed model performance rather than the decision-making quality that a board is looking for.
+**Accuracy,** *get the answer right,* speaks to observed model performance rather than the decision-making quality that a board is looking for.
 It is less focus on judgmental biases, especially in the early implementation of PoluSim.

 <p align="center">— — —</p>

-We suggest having this mindset when installing PoluSim.
+We suggest having these mindsets when installing PoluSim.
 It should be part of new digital and AI-based solutions aiming at transforming the enterprise and its workflows.

 It is part of a management revolution not seen since the advent of the mult-divisional enterprise more than a hundred years ago.